 Now, these Laplace transforms turn out to have a nice compact expression in terms of determinants: \begin {proposition}[Laplace transforms of $V$ and $W$] For all non-negative functions $k$ on $D$,

-where as before, $I$ denotes the diagonal matrix $I (x_i, x_j) = k (x_i) 1_{i=j}$. \end {proposition} \begin {remark} This shows that the fields $W$ and $V$ do not depend on the ordering of the $n$ points $\{ x_1, \ldots, x_n \}$ that one chose when performing Wilson's algorithm.
+where as before, $I$ denotes the diagonal matrix $I (x_i, x_j) = k (x_i) 1_{i=j}$. \end {proposition} \begin {remark} This shows that the laws of the fields $W$ and $V$ do not depend on the ordering of the $n$ points $x_1, \ldots, x_n$ that one uses when performing Wilson's algorithm.
 It does however not show yet (this will be derived in the next section) that $W$ and $V$ are actually independent of the constructed spanning tree ${\mathcal T}$.